cis198-2016s/slides/02/content.md

   requires.

 - `&self`: the method *borrows* the struct.
-    - Favor this by default unless you need a different ownership model.
+    - Use this unless you need a different ownership model.
 - `&mut self`: the method *mutably borrows* the struct.
+    - The function needs to modify the struct it's called on.
 - `self`: the method takes ownership.
     - e.g. consumes the struct and returns something else.